Bell Beaker culture: Stone and copper arms trade

-Late Neolithic/ Early Bronze Age house, Denmark, c.1900 BC.
+Late Neolithic/ Early Bronze Age house, Denmark, c.1900 BCE.

 Northern Jutland has abundant sources of high quality flint, which had previously attracted industrious mining, large-scale production, and the comprehensive exchange of flint objects: notably axes and chisels.
 The Danish Beaker period, however, was characterised by the manufacture of lanceolate flint daggers, described as a completely new material form without local antecedents in flint and clearly related to the style of daggers circulating elsewhere in Beaker dominated Europe.
 Presumably Beaker culture spread from here to the remainder of Denmark, and to other regions in Scandinavia and northern Germany as well.
 Central and eastern Denmark adopted this dagger fashion and, to a limited degree, also archer's equipment characteristic to Beaker culture, although here Beaker pottery remained less common.
-This period in Scandinavian prehistory, from 2400 to 1800 BC, is also known as the Dagger Period.
+This period in Scandinavian prehistory, from 2400 to 1800 BCE, is also known as the Dagger Period.

 Late Neolithic/ Early Bronze Age house remains, Denmark, c.
-1900 BC.
+1900 BCE.

 The spread of metallurgy in Denmark is also intimately related to the Beaker representation in northern Jutland.
 The LN I metalwork is distributed throughout most of Denmark, but a concentration of early copper and gold coincides with this core region, hence suggesting a connection between Beakers and the introduction of metallurgy.
 Most LN I metal objects are distinctly influenced by the western European Beaker metal industry, gold sheet ornaments and copper flat axes being the predominant metal objects.
 The LN I copper flat axes divide into As-Sb-Ni copper, recalling so-called Dutch Bell Beaker copper and the As-Ni copper found occasionally in British and Irish Beaker contexts, the mining region of Dutch Bell Beaker copper being perhaps Brittany; and the Early Bronze Age Singen (As-Sb-Ag-Ni) and Ösenring (As-Sb-Ag) coppers having a central European – probably Alpine – origin.